HaruShinono/Just-A-Basic-Keylogger/README.md

 ## Legal and Ethical Use
 - Allowed: Research, self-education, learning about security.
 - Forbidden: Installing on someone else's computer without consent.

----

-## License
-This project is released under the MIT License.